-When it comes to our bike there are a few items that we tend to focus on as a personal preference, grips, pedals, our seat and tires.
-It doesn’t matter what you say, we all have different styles, needs and wants and that translates directly to our bikes.
+When it comes to our bike there are a few items that we tend to focus on as a personal preference; grips, pedals, our seat and tires.
+It doesn’t matter what you say, we all have different styles, needs and wants and that translate directly to our bikes.
 The good folks at Mitas Tires Australia sent us a set of their ‘Highlander’ Gravity tires to test out, review and burn the rubber clean of the bead… check out our take on their Gravity offering.

 Product: Mitas Highlander 27.5

 Mitas are a brand of tire that is well known in Europe and have a heavy focus on cross country tires and road tires, being Europe’s largest tire manufacturer, it’s easy to see why.
 These are not the only disciplines that Mitas supply rubber for, we took a good hard look at how their Gravity-fed offering “Highlander’, stood up to the loose and dusty conditions of South East Queensland.

 The tires we tested were the 27.5 x 2.45″ Highlanders with 4 ply construction, Enduro dual compound, fitted and used tubeless.
 The DH Supra max construction consists of 127 TPI rubber, reinforced aramid bead with a stiffening wing and the Enduro Dual compound consists of Carbon Race Extreme (CRX) rubber for the centre and mid tread, with activated silica compound for the side figures.
 The combinations of these compounds translates to a strong supple construction with plenty of traction in loose and dusty conditions.
 Probably one of the biggest draw cards to Mitas tires is the Textra sidewall protection, this is said to dramatically increase resistance to sidewall cuts and abrasions; Mitas even back it with a 100 day sidewall guarantee.